milafternoon/molywood/README.md

 + External figures (e.g. ending credits) can be featured in the movies.
-The external graphics file has to be listed in the global `figure` directive, and its index in the list has to be specified as a parameter in `show_figure`.
-In this way, multiple graphics files can be accessed independently by each `scene` object.
+The external graphics file has to be listed in the global `figure` directive (e.g. `$ figure files=graph.png`), and its index in the list has to be specified as a parameter in `show_figure` action (e.g.
+`show_figure t=4s figure_index=0`).
+In this way, multiple graphics files
+can be accessed independently by any `scene` object.
++ Note that it is *the user* who is responsible for setting correct resolutions for the individual scenes.
+By default, each scene is rendered in a resolution of 1000x1000 (200x200 in the `draft` mode);
+if e.g. a source figure isn't exactly rectangular, it will be scaled to fit in the rectangle, but its aspect ratio (shape) will not be affected.
 + Insets and overlays will be added soon
 + Dynamic figure generation through matplotlib will be added soon